-previously stable stands of trees are prone to becoming unstable and hazardous.
+As development occurs adjacent to SPEAs, previously stable stands of trees are prone to becoming unstable and hazardous.
 These hazardous conditions are further exacerbated by severe weather and strong winds, which can blow trees over and cause other trees to become unstable.
 In response, the City is reviewing the management, monitoring and maintenance of SPEAs, including potentially hazardous trees within and adjacent to the SPEA.
-The City will work with stakeholders to explore current SPEA ownership a) Simple Assessment Method b) Detailed Assessment Method
+The City will work with stakeholders to explore current SPEA ownership practices and the possibility of establishing a mandatory SPEA maintenance period.